leeym/AWS-XRay/README.md

 When $mode is 0, segment data are buffered in memory.
 You should call AWS::XRay->sock->flush() to send the buffered segment data or call AWS::XRay->sock->close() to discard the buffer.

+If auto flush mode is 1, it sets auto close mode to 1 as well.

+## auto\_close($mode)

+Set/Get auto close mode.

+When $mode is 1 (default), segment will be closed and the data will be either buffered in memory or sent to xray daemon immediately after capture() called.

+When $mode is 0, segment will remain open.
+You should call $segment->close() to close the segment, so the data can be buffered or sent.
+Open segments will be discarded at the end.

+If auto close mode is 0, it sets auto flush mode to 0 as well.

 ## AWS\_XRAY\_DAEMON\_ADDRESS environment variable

 Set the host and port of the X-Ray daemon.
 Default 127.0.0.1:2000